-When you start considering something totally new and different for your business, like purchasing commercial solar systems and panels, you might not be sure where to start.
+When you start considering something totally new and different for your business, like purchasing a commercial solar system and panels, you might not be sure where to start.
 What questions should you be asking?
 Who should you ask?
 How do you know if the answers you get are accurate, complete and unbiased?
 As with many new endeavors, it’s likely that you don’t know what you don’t know.

 Once you start getting serious about going solar, it’s a good idea to hire an unbiased solar energy consultant to help you make decisions about your solar project—understanding and choosing solar technologies, deciding where your solar installation will go, exploring the different ways to pay for it, knowing how it’ll be maintained and so on.
 But if you’re just in the initial discovery stages, here are 9 questions you can ask solar panel installation companies (who might be commercial solar dealers, installers, distributors or manufacturers) to get an idea about whether solar is right for your business:

 - How much money can my organization expect to save with a commercial solar power system?